homearrow_rightSLP Career Advicearrow_rightWhat do speech–language pathologists' contracts look like?

 More about hourly jobs:

-- NOTE: Jobs listed as hourly when they're really PPV doesn't happen in the Informed Jobs database because we ask the questions needed to catch this.
+• NOTE: Jobs listed as hourly when they're really PPV doesn't happen in the Informed Jobs database because we ask the questions needed to catch this.
+So you can trust that all the jobs in our database are correctly classified.
+But this is not true for jobs on Indeed, LinkedIn, and other websites.

-- Pro re nata (PRN) work is usually paid per hour, not per visit.
+• Pro re nata (PRN) work is usually paid per hour, not per visit (PPV).
 However, “usually” isn’t always, so read your PRN job offers carefully to see if they’re actually hourly or PPV!

 3) Pay per visit (PPV)

-With a pay per visit (PPV) contract, you are only paid for the time you spend directly with patients or clients.
+With a pay per visit (PPV) contract, you are only paid in full for the time you spend directly with patients or clients.
+You're either unpaid for indirect time, or paid a lesser amount (e.g. $20/hr).

 More about PPV jobs:

-- Never trust what the pay says for a PPV contract in a jobs database like Indeed.com, because when an employer puts the visit rate in as hourly (which is what almost always happens) then Indeed's software takes the visit rate and multiplies it by 2080 (40 hours per week, year round) to calculate salary, which is wildly inaccurate.
-Read more here on PPV contracts or here on how the internet tends to mess up projections of SLP pay.
+• Never trust what the pay says for a PPV contract in a jobs database like Indeed.com, because when an employer puts the visit rate in as hourly (which is the only option they have) Indeed's software then takes the visit rate and multiplies it by 2080 (40 hours per week, year round) to calculate salary, which is wildly inaccurate.